This page discusses how you can get started with Google Cloud Datastore using

 Run the following commands (in a bash-like shell):

 # configure your credentials export DATASTORE_SERVICE_ACCOUNT=<service-account-email> export DATASTORE_PRIVATE_KEY_FILE=<path-to-p12-private-key-file>

-You can get the service account credentials from the Google Developers Console.
+You can get the service account credentials from the Credentials page in the Google Developers Console.

-In the Google Developers Console, under Credentials, you can create a new credential or access existing credentials.
+In the Credentials page, you can create a new credential or access existing credentials.